IEEEBerkeley/hope-www/labs/firmware.rst

 Rewrite the Blinky LED example using timer interrupts.
 That means your ``main`` function should end with entry into ``LPM0``.
 You will have to use timer interrupts to toggle the LED.
-Consult the datasheet for more information.
+Consult the datasheet and user guide for more information.

 UART
 ====
 The MSP430 has a hardware UART module.
 Write a program to display characters over the built-in UART.
 Observe your program's outputs using a serial console.
-You will need to consult the datasheet.
+You will need to consult the datasheet and user guide.